Funding Policy for PhD Students in the Graduate Department of Public Health Sciences

-The Graduate Department of Public Health Sciences (PHS) of the Dalla Lana School of Public Health (DLSPH) offers guaranteed funding to our PhD students.
-The University of Toronto currently has a minimum level of financial support to all eligible, full-time doctoral stream students covering tuition and incidental payments (health care, etc.) plus $15,000 per year for 4 years for students admitted with advanced standing.
-The support – the Funding Package – is allocated to eligible students in the funded cohort.
-The DLSPH Graduate Department of PHS is committed to guaranteeing all newly admitted students at a higher level, a minimum of $17,000 CDN above tuition and incidentals.
+The Graduate Department of Public Health Sciences (PHS) in the Dalla Lana School of Public Health (DLSPH) offers base funding to our PhD students.
+This support – the Funding Package – is allocated to eligible students in the funded cohort.
+The Graduate Department of Public Health Sciences is committed to providing all students a base funding package of $17,000 CDN above tuition and incidentals.
 The policy described herein is in effect for all PHS PhD students beginning their program on or after September, 2017.

 1. Funded Cohort Definition

 Funded Cohort: The funded cohort includes full-time students, both domestic and international, in years 1-5 of the PhD program.
-To be eligible for the Funding Package, students are required to be registered in full-time studies and to be in good academic standing, as described in the Graduate Department of Public Health Sciences Statement on Good Academic Standing and Satisfactory Progress, completing the degree requirements and achieving the milestones as defined by the program.
-To receive the funding package, students will attest to eligibility on a yearly basis.
+To be eligible for the Funding Package, students are required to be registered in the full-time PhD program and to be in good academic standing, as described in the Graduate Department of Public Health Sciences Statement on Good Academic Standing and Satisfactory Progress, completing the degree requirements and achieving the milestones as defined by the program.
+To receive the Funding Package, students will attest to eligibility on a yearly basis.

 Flexible-Time Status: In PHS, the PhD is also offered as a flexible-time program.
 This option is for practicing professionals, who continue to be engaged in work activities (see the SGS calendar).
 As they are not pursuing their studies on a full-time basis, flexible-time students are not in the funded cohort.